Experimental Mode

 When Tilt Brush was released as open source, we discovered all the features that had been previously available to a select few and we made these available for everyone to try.

-Simply open up the Settings Panel, click the button and restart Open Brush.
+Simply open up the Settings Panel and click the button.

 The main thing to be aware of with "Experimental Mode" builds is the new brushes.
 Any sketch you save that contains these new brushes may not look correct when you export it to another piece of software or load it in a non-experimental version of Open Brush.